-Cate: Rob, you’ve been a professional artist for almost four decades.
-How did your early life influence you as an artist?
+Cate: Rob, you’ve been a professional artist for over four decades.
+Can you tell our readers how your early life influenced you as an artist?

 Rob: Well honey, “art” was the spoken language in our home.
-Growing up as the youngest in a household of four kids, with a single father who also happened to be Joseph Maniscalco, a nationally renown portrait painter, I’m not sure there was ever any doubt about what I wanted to do.
+Growing up as the youngest in a household of four kids, with a single father who also happened to be Joseph Maniscalco, a nationally renowned portrait painter, I’m not sure there was ever any doubt that I would be a creative.
 In fact, my mother and father met at the Art Students’ League in NYC.
-It’s hard to believe that I’m the only one of my siblings who ended up making a life as an artist.
+It’s hard to believe I’m the only one of my siblings who ended up pursuing a life as an artist.

 Cate: Who besides your mother and father influenced your journey as an artist?